Redlook096/Amelia-AI2.0/README.txt

 - Launch applications
 - Erase user data when needed

-LATEST UPDATE
+LATEST UPDATE - 12/03/2025
-- New application launcher
+- New application launcher - Amelia can now launch any application located locally on your machine
-- Bug patches
+- Bug patches - Fixing minor bugs l have come across in terms of the set up

 DISCLAMER
 This project was created by myself which was inspired by another classmates project that l helped with.
 This project was using informaton that l researched to put together this chatbot.